Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

     * Declarative knowledge:
         * Is knowledge **of**.
         * It includes the knowledge of facts and rules.
 E.g: “Stop at red traffic lights.
-        * It’s easy to write and to teach.
+        * It’s easy to write and teach.
         * It doesn’t need to be true.
     * Procedural knowledge:
         * Is knowledge **how**.
         * It’s difficult to write down and difficult to teach.
 It’s best taught by demonstration and best learned through practice.
 This is because it’s largely subconscious, residing at the behavioral level of processing.
 5. Relying on knowledge in the world to compensate for incomplete knowledge in the head is susceptible to environmental changes that can make the combined knowledge inadequate.
 6. Psychological research suggests that people only maintain partial descriptions of the things to be remembered.
 7. People learn to discriminate among things by looking for distinguishing features.
-This is a historical baggage — people get confused when a new item is introduced that “breaks” the learned distinguishing feature, like introducing a similar looking coin.
+This is historical baggage — people get confused when a new item is introduced that “breaks” the learned distinguishing feature, like introducing a similar-looking coin.
 8. Constraints simplify memory.
 9. Two classes of memory:
-    * **Short term or working memory (STM)**:
+    * **Short-term or working memory (STM)**:
         * automatically retains a limited amount of the most recent experiences or material that is currently being thought about.
         * About 5-7 items is the limit of STM.
         * Susceptible to distractions.
         * Design implication: Don’t count on much being retained in STM.
-        * To maximize efficiency of working memory, it’s best to present different information over different modalities: sight, sound, touch (haptics), hearing, spatial location, and gestures.
+        * To maximize the efficiency of working memory, it’s best to present different information over different modalities: sight, sound, touch (haptics), hearing, spatial location, and gestures.
     * **Long term memory (LTM)**:
         * Memory for the past.
         * Get & Put ops takes time.
         * Capacity is unknown.
-        * Experiences are not remembered as an exact recording; rather, as bits and pieces that are reconstructed and interpreted each time we recover the memories, which means they are subject to all the distortions/bias and changes that the human explanatory mechanism imposes upon life.
+        * Experiences are not remembered as an exact recording; rather, as bits and pieces that are reconstructed and interpreted each time we recover the memories, which means they are subject to all the distortions/biases and changes that the human explanatory mechanism imposes upon life.
         * Sleep seems to help LTM.
 10. The most effective way of helping people remember is to make it unnecessary.
 11. Two categories of how people use their memories and retrieve knowledge: